128technology/docs/docs/concepts_metrics.md

 Completed in 0.06 seconds
 ```

+The since argument is a general utility which performs a delta between the two values supplied by the arguments.
+The primary use is for cumulative metrics - ones that keep incrementing.
+Some stats are stored as a rate, which are a per 5 second view of the stat.
+A rate valeu in the past may be higher then the current rate (or rate at the selected time) and therefor a negative value may be returned.

 ## Session Establishment Metrics
 A key indicator of application performance is the time it takes to establish the TCP session between client and server.
 This is effectively the time it takes to get to the first data packet between endpoints.
 This metric is more telling than packet transmission rates because it is directional and end to end.
 Importantly, this information can be used as a measure of SLA to influence path selection.